-- 7.52 As detailed in Chapter 3, the Welsh Government has developed a strategic vision for post-compulsory education and training, focusing on meeting the education, training and research needs and aspirations of the people, businesses and communities of Wales. - 7.53 Sixth forms, colleges, universities, training and adult learning providers are crucial to meeting the key challenges that Wales will face in the near future, including: - recovery from the Covid-19 pandemic - a new relationship with the European Union - dramatic longer term technological, environmental, cultural and demographic change - 7.54 The sector, as currently structured, may not be well placed to reflect strategic Welsh Government objectives and support the realisation of the strategic vision alongside responding to these challenges and others arising from developments in England and elsewhere. - 7.55 The combined and cumulative effect of these challenges has given rise to concerns about the current and future financial health of providers of tertiary education in Wales.
+- 7.53 The sector, as currently structured, may not be well placed to reflect strategic Welsh Government objectives and support the realisation of the strategic vision alongside responding to these challenges and others arising from developments in England and elsewhere. - 7.54 The combined and cumulative effect of these challenges has given rise to concerns about the current and future financial health of providers of tertiary education in Wales.
 The Commission, when established, will have improved systems for monitoring and overseeing the sector.
 The Commission will also have system-wide planning and funding levers at its disposal which will mean it is better placed to identify emerging issues and to respond in order to help mitigate the risks of institutional failure and consequent financial risks for learners, sponsors, and the Welsh Government.

-Augar Review
+Augar Review14